-You will carry the Common Learning Goals into your upper-level core and major courses that show how the disciplines interconnect.
+You will carry the Common Learning Outcomes into your upper-level Core and major courses that show how the disciplines interconnect.
 The University Core Curriculum is also integrated with life outside the classroom.
 Your participation in extracurricular programming reinforces the Core Curriculum through cultural presentations, professional workshops, visiting scholar lectures and other activities.

 Christ-centered Liberal Arts Education